lacework/ops/aws-access-key/README.md

 ### Running in Kubernetes

 You can use the files in `k8s-templates` for inspiration and customize for your environment.

+You will need to fill in the `configmap.yaml` with the configurations above, the template file will have

 ## Wavefront